-- On the cluster node where you want to connect the LUN, click Start > All Programs > Administrative Tools > Computer Management to start the Computer Management MMC. - From the left pane, expand Storage and double-click SnapDrive.
-2 - Right-click Disks and then click Connect Disk to launch the Connect Disk 3 wizard. - Click Next on the Welcome page. - 5 Specify the path of the virtual disk that you wish to connect to the cluster node and then click Next.
+- On the cluster node where you want to connect the LUN, launch the Computer Management MMC from Start > All Programs > Administrative Tools > Computer Management or, on Windows 2012 operating systems, click Administrative Tools from the Start screen. - 2 From the left pane, expand Storage and double-click SnapDrive.

-- Select Dedicated as the Virtual Disk Type and then click Next. - 7 Click Assign a Drive Letter and then choose a drive letter from the drop-down - On the Select Initiator panel, specify the initiator(s) for the virtual disk and then click Next. - On the igroup Management Type panel, choose the option that allows SnapDrive to perform igroup management automatically and then click Next. - 10 Click Finish to begin connecting the specified virtual disk to the cluster node.
+- 3 Right-click Disks and then click Connect Disk to launch the Connect Disk wizard. - 4 Click Next on the Welcome page. - 5 Specify the path of the virtual disk that you wish to connect to the cluster node and then click Next. - 6 Select Dedicated as the Virtual Disk Type and then click Next. - 7 Click Assign a Drive Letter and then choose a drive letter from the drop-down list. - 8 On the Select Initiator panel, specify the initiator(s) for the virtual disk and then click Next. - 9 On the igroup Management Type panel, choose the option that allows SnapDrive to perform igroup management automatically and then click Next. - 10 Click Finish to begin connecting the specified virtual disk to the cluster node.